mds1/solidity-generators/README.md

 # Solidity Array Generators

-Solidity library offering `linspace` and `arange` (and soon `logspace`) methods to generate evenly spaced arrays.
+Solidity library offering `linspace`, `arange`, and `logspace` methods to generate evenly spaced arrays.
 Both signed and unsigned integers are supported.
-Logarithmically spaced arrays are not yet supported.

 *This library has not been heavily tested and may contain bugs.*